What is Traditional Budgeting?

 Traditional budgeting is very common since it saves time, and if you can be incremental in your approach, you can quickly figure out how much you may need to spend as a company/individual.
 If you go back and think about how you budget your expenses, you will see that the general tendency is to look backward and see how you have spent your money.

 Most people look back and take the previous year as a base for setting a budget for their spending/income.
 While making the budget, they consider few factors which they think may affect their spending or income.
 These factors can be controllable or sometimes uncontrollable.

 - Encourages decentralization: Since everyone can look at the preceding year’s spending and can decide upon the budget for next year, the idea becomes decentralized.
-And the top management doesn’t need to think about how to budget for the next year.
-And as a result, they can concentrate on other high-value tasks.
+And the top management doesn’t need to think about how to budget for the following year.
+And as a result, concentrate on other high-value tasks.

-- Traditional budgeting becomes part and parcel of organizational culture: Since it is the most simplistic method of budgeting, soon it becomes part of the organizational culture.
-And perpetually the method goes on and on and on.
-If the new method is introduced (for example “zero-based budgeting”) then it would be a risky endeavor for the business.
+- Traditional budgeting becomes part and parcel of organizational culture: Since it is the most straightforward method of budgeting, soon it becomes part of the organizational culture.
+And perpetually, the process goes on and on and on.
+If the new plan is introduced (for example, “zero-based budgeting”), then it would be a risky endeavor for the business.

 - Chances of human errors are higher: Since it is all about looking at a lot of spreadsheets, it’s natural to err and make mistakes.
-As a result, sometimes the mistakes become too costly for businesses.
+As a result, sometimes, mistakes become too costly for businesses.

 - Time-consuming: In traditional budgeting, managers depend on a lot of spreadsheets.
 As a result, it takes a lot of time to sort things out, to compare the previous year’s spending with the expected expenditure by adding inflation and other factors.